National and regional identity in Spain: Autonomous communities

 In the Spanish transition to democracy after the Franco period, there were many movements for more autonomy in certain regions of the country, advocating full independence in some cases, and an autonomous "community" in others.
 Following the provisions of the 1978 Constitution, Spain was divided into seventeen autonomous entities, each comprising one or more of the fifty provinces.
 Various powers have been devolved from the centre to these “Autonomous Communities”, which have their own parliaments and governing institutions.
 This process created a decentralised state structure but not a federal one.
 While recognising a "right to autonomy", the Constitution reaffirmed the "indissoluble unity of Spain".
 There has been a "real decentralisation of power", at the expense of an "enormous and confusing variety of autonomy statutes".

 Eight of the Autonomous Communities (Andalucia, Aragon, Basque Country, Canary Islands, Catalonia, Galicia, and Valencia) are officially designated as "nationalities", while the rest are defined as regions, historical regions, communities and historical communities.
 The designation as a "nationality" was originally confined to the "historic nationalities" of Catalonia, the Basque Country, and Galicia, which were selected to receive a greater degree of autonomy sooner, but later amendments have increased the autonomy of most other regions as well.

 This delineation of regions and nationalities within Spain has been seen as only imperfectly reflecting historical and ethnic distinctions.
 The Autonomous Communities were not built from scratch but were assembled from pre-existing provinces, some of which themselves contained splits in terms of linguistic and regional identity.
 By contrast, several smaller regions such as La Rioja opted to become separate Autonomous Communities despite having a weak or conflicted regional identity.

 Linguistic

 The 1978 Constitution specifies Spanish as the official language of the State and declares that "all Spaniards have the duty to know it and the right to use it".
 It goes on to state that other Spanish languages shall also be official within their respective Autonomous Communities as laid down in their Statutes of Autonomy.
 This provision has been criticised as a "territoriality principle", conflicting with the "personality principle" underlying the right to use Spanish anywhere in Spain.

-Among the Spanish population as a whole, Spanish is spoken by 98.9%, and 17.5% speak Catalan, 6.2% speak Galician, 5.8% speak Valencian and 3,0% speak Basque.
+Among the Spanish population as a whole, Spanish is spoken by 98.9%, and 23.3% speak Catalan/Valencian (17.5% speak Catalan and 5.8% speak Valencian), 6.2% speak Galician and 3,0% speak Basque.
 Valencian and Catalan are regarded by most linguists and the European Union as the same language.
+There are other minority languages such as Asturian and Leonese which are both dialects of the same language, spoken in Asturias and the region of León, alongside Aragonese and Aranese in the Pyrenees.